A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous

 The two approaches we have presented have both been used in the literature, however a link between them has not been established yet.
 We now show how they are related and can be seen as two different discretization strategies of the same approximate jump conditions, namely \eqref{eq:jump_relation_eint_Saurel}.
 Indeed, starting from the second approach with the assumption that the non-conservative products in the phasic total energy equations can be neglected through shocks, we have obtained \eqref{eq:jump_relation_phasic_energies}.
 We develop this relation using the identity $\jump{\phi\psi} = \ave{\phi}\jump{\psi} + \ave{\psi}\jump{\phi}$ so as to obtain

 Here we have denoted $\tilde{m}_{k} = \alpha_{k}\rho_{k}\rpth{u - S}$ the phasic mass flux, which owing to the mass conservation \eqref{eq:jump_relation_densities} is continuous through the shock.
-Regrouping the two middle terms and the two remaining terms, we have, owing to \eqref{eq:jump_relation_vol_fraction}, that
+Regrouping the two middle terms and the two remaining terms, we have, owing to \eqref{eq:jump_relation_vol_fraction} and dividing by $\alpha_{k}$, that

 Since $u = S + \tilde{m}_{k}/\rpth{\alpha_{k}\rho_{k}}$, we have $\jump{u} = \tilde{m}_{k}\jump{1/\rpth{\alpha_{k}\rho_{k}}} = \rho_{k}\rpth{u-S}\jump{1/\rho_{k}}$, and thus we obtain

 In order to close the intermediate states of the HLLC solver, in the second approach we have also assumed \eqref{eq:jump_relations_phasic_momenta}, which owing to \eqref{eq:jump_relation_internal_energies_6eqs} is now shown to also yield \eqref{eq:jump_relation_eint_Saurel}.
 It then results that both approaches can be described in the following unified manner.
 First, at the continuous level, we provide the additional jump conditions \eqref{eq:jump_relation_eint_Saurel}